-The amount and timing of net investment income from our performance-based long-term investments, including private equity, real estate, infrastructure, timber and agriculture related assets, tends to be uneven as a result of the performance of the underlying investments.
-The timing of distributions depends on particular events, schedules for making distributions, and cash needs related to the investments.
-As a result, the amount of net investment income from these investments can vary substantially from quarter to quarter.
-Significant volatility could adversely impact net investment income and returns on these investments.
-In addition, the valuation of such investments may be impacted by market downturns or volatility.
+The amount and timing of net investment income from our performance-based investments, which primarily includes limited partnership interests, can fluctuate significantly as a result of the performance of the underlying investments.
+Additionally, the timing of capital contributions and distributions depends on particular events, schedules for making distributions, and cash needs related to the investments.
+As a result, the amount of net investment income recognized and cash contributed to or received from these investments can vary substantially from quarter to quarter.
+Significant volatility or market downturns could adversely impact net investment income, valuation and returns on these investments.